 Prior to this I was Director of Innovation for SaatchiLA and the Global CD on ASICS.
 Before that I held the Global CD position on Levi's at FCB West San Francisco working extensively with AMA (Africa, Middle East, Asia) doing product launches.
-Before that I was Creative Director of Nissan Americas at TBWA/Chiat/Day in LA, the largest single account in Omnicom, running the Nissan US business and consulting on Nissan global projects.
+Then there was Creative Director of Nissan Americas at TBWA/Chiat/Day in LA, the largest single account in Omnicom, running the Nissan US business and consulting on Nissan global projects.

 However, I’m originally from Australia so let’s rewind a bit and I’ll fill you in on how I got to here.

-I started in advertising twenty plus years ago in Sydney and since then have lived and worked in Melbourne, Singapore, Tokyo, Hong Kong, Johannesburg, Cape Town, Amsterdam and Berlin before finally taking root in my beloved California where I've been for over a decade.
+I started in advertising twenty plus years ago in Sydney and since then have lived and worked in Melbourne, Singapore, Tokyo, Hong Kong, Johannesburg, Cape Town, Amsterdam, Berlin and LA before deciding split my time between the last two.

 The stars aligned for me and I had the privilege of working in some great agencies including BBH Singapore, TBWA/Hunt Lascaris, Leo Burnett Singapore, Beacon Tokyo (a Leo Burnett/Dentsu joint venture), Strawberry Frog Amsterdam and a small design shop in Berlin called Plantage that we turned into a leading light ad agency, where I pitched and stayed on as CD on MINI Global.

 Awards wise, I've won a bunch in Cannes, One Show and been in D&AD in the Copy section, my personal holy grail.
 I’ve also picked up metal in every local award show where I’ve worked.
 But I'm proudest of the awards that all the creatives who've worked for me have won and their careers that I've helped shape.